emmysobieski/TeamPySpark/README.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
 We will also use simple exploratory functions in excel.

 #### Database Storage
 SQL is the database we intend to use, utilizing PGAdmin and Postgres, and we have built an ERD and have joined several sources of data.
-Finally, we will integrate Flask as a pipeline to display the data.
+A connection string has been established in a notebook file to connect the data back into pgAdmin to accessed.

 #### Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 We plan to use unsupervised machine learning and potentially linear regression as our target is the elements that drive success, not the binary outcome of success.
 Our training and testing setup is currently scaling, PCA and then classification using K-Means, but this may migrate to Random Forest or back to linear regression as we optimize our models.